finbourne/lusid-sdk-csharp/sdk/docs/PostingModulesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a id="updatepostingmoduledetails"></a>
+<a id="setpostingmoduledetails"></a>
-# **UpdatePostingModuleDetails**
+# **SetPostingModuleDetails**
-> PostingModuleResponse UpdatePostingModuleDetails (string scope, string code, PostingModuleDetails postingModuleDetails)
+> PostingModuleResponse SetPostingModuleDetails (string scope, string code, PostingModuleDetails postingModuleDetails)

-[EXPERIMENTAL] UpdatePostingModuleDetails: Update a Posting Module details
+[EXPERIMENTAL] SetPostingModuleDetails: Set the details of a Posting Module

 Update the given Posting Module details.